Monefit SmartSaver Review Summary

 Credistar Group is a well-established and audited lending group in Europe, lending money to European borrowers.
 The lender is active in Spain, the UK, Sweden, Denmark, Poland, the Czech Republic, Estonia, and Finland.

-Credistar is also funding its loans through Mintos and Lendermarket.
-Investors who used those platforms experienced significant payment delays, where Credistar refused to pay back investors as they lacked the liquidity needed to fund its loans.
+Credistar also funds its loans through Mintos and Lendermarket.
+Investors who used those platforms experienced significant payment delays, as Credistar refused to pay back investors due to a lack of liquidity to fund its loans.

 Matured investments on Mintos were moved into "pending payments," and investments on Lendermarket were extended.